Billy Tibbetts: NHL

 On August 13, 2000, Tibbetts signed a professional tryout (PTO) contract with the Pittsburgh Penguins of the NHL.
 He was later assigned to their AHL affiliate in Wilkes-Barre, where he scored 38 points in 38 games before being recalled by his parent club later that season.
 For Tibbetts to reach the NHL, even after three and a half years of jail time and adversity, Penguins owner Mario Lemieux considered this to be "a great accomplishment" and that it was "a great story".
-Tibbetts spent another partial season between Wilkes-Barre and Pittsburgh before being traded to Philadelphia.
+Tibbetts appeared in 29 games for the Penguins that year scoring his first NHL goal on February 21, 2001 vs. the New Jersey Devils.
+Tibbetts spent another partial season between Wilkes-Barre (scoring 30 points in 24 games) and Pittsburgh (scoring 5 points in 33 games) before being traded to Philadelphia.
 On March 17, 2002, Tibbetts was traded to the Philadelphia Flyers for defensive forward and faceoff specialist Kent Manderville.

 Tibbetts' tenure with the Flyers was short lived.
 He played nine games with the Flyers, averaging less than seven minutes a game.
 Tibbetts was also suspended for two games during his short tenure for instigating a fight, which resulted in his third penalty of the night.
 On April 9, 2002, 23 days after he was traded to Philadelphia, Tibbetts was placed on waivers.
 Tibbetts "did everything he was supposed to do, which included going to anger management classes", Flyers GM Bobby Clarke said.
 Clarke later said that he released Tibbetts because of a "numbers game", which had Tibbetts behind five centerman and Marty Murray ready to come off the IR.

 Tibbetts started the 2002–03 season with the Hartford Wolfpack of the AHL.
 On December 16, 2002, Tibbetts signed with the New York Rangers of the National Hockey League.
 In 11 games with the Rangers, he went pointless with only 12 PIMs.